Member states of the League of Nations: Founding members

 The Covenant of the League of Nations was part of the Treaty of Versailles, signed on 28 June 1919 between the Allies of World War I and Germany.
 In order for the treaty to enter into force, it had to be deposited at Paris; in order to be deposited, it had to be ratified by Germany and any three of the five Principal Powers (the United States of America, the British Empire, France, Italy, and the Empire of Japan).
 Any Allied signatory that ratified the treaty would automatically join the League.

 Germany was forced to ratify the treaty first, which it did on 10 July 1919.
 Italy ratified on 7 October 1919, the British Empire and its colonies ratified on 10 October 1919, and France ratified on 12 October 1919.
 These ratifications were deposited (along with those of ten other countries) on 10 January 1920.
 All but three of the remaining signatories (the United States, Ecuador, and the Kingdom of Hejaz) had ratified by the time the Assembly first met on 15 November 1920.
 (Note: Panama's ratification document did not make it to the League until ten days after the first session of the Assembly, but it had communicated its ratification by telegram beforehand.)

 The Covenant also invited 13 neutral nations to join the League.
 To join, an invitee had to agree ("accede without reservation") to the Covenant within two months of the League's founding.
 All 13 invitees accepted their invitations within the two-month deadline; four of them accepted their invitations even before the League was founded.

 The United States Senate voted 4935 in favor of ratification, but this failed to reach the necessary two-thirds majority.
-Hejaz (later annexed by Saudi Arabia) also never ratified the treaty.
-Ecuador would not ratify the treaty until 1934.
-As an original Allied signatory, Ecuador was entitled to join the League this way with no deadline or Assembly vote, and the League considered Ecuador to still be a founding member.
+Hejaz refused to join the League due to the League giving control of Palestine from the broken-up Ottoman Empire to the British Empire.
+Ecuador would not ratify the treaty until 1934; as an original Allied signatory, it was entitled to join the League this way with no deadline or Assembly vote, and the League considered Ecuador to still be a founding member.

 Uniquely, China (then the Beiyang government) joined the League by ratifying the Treaty of St. Germain (with Austria) instead of the Treaty of Versailles (with Germany), as both treaties included the Covenant of the League of Nations.
 It had refused to sign the Treaty of Versailles due to it giving the previously-German-controlled Shandong colony in China to the Empire of Japan.

 Additional members could join the League by a two-thirds vote of the Assembly.